Postgraduate Course

 - Journalism

-- Marketing
+- Marketing and communications

-- The arts and heritage industry
+- Arts and heritage

-Stand out from the crowd with postgraduate study.
+Stand out from the crowd with postgraduate study

 Far fewer people have postgraduate degrees than undergraduate qualifications.
 This gives you something extra to set yourself apart in a competitive graduate job market.
-Those with a postgraduate qualification will earn an average of £6,500 a year more than those with only an undergraduate degree.
-(Department For Education Graduate Labour Market Report 2022).
+Those with a postgraduate qualification will earn an average of £5,000 a year more than those with only an undergraduate degree (Department For Education Graduate Labour Market Report 2023).

 Our careers service, LaunchPad, provides career support tailored to your ambitions.
 Through this service you can access: